astrobokonon/SOFIACruiseTools/README.md

 - **Log Output**: This is where the comment log will be stored.
 The default naming convention is "SILog_<utc date stamp>.txt".
 This is the only required field.
 - **Log Data Output**: This file will contain a csv version of the FITS
 keywords parsed from observations during the flight.
 - **Data Location**: Where observations will be read in from.
 FORCAST, EXES, and either HAWC settings will search for the corresponding file type in this directory only, while FIFI-LS searches for all FITS files in all subdirectories.
+  FORCAST data is stored in two channels, r and b.
+To avoid having to set up separate runs of Cruise Director every time the channel being used is changed, Cruise Director instead always looks in both.
+For FORCAST observations, the *data location* should be set to the parent directory of the r and b directories.
 - **FITS Keywords**: This opens a new dialog where the initial keywords to be monitored are defined.
 Each instrument has a default list, but this can be customized.